 By now, you know why you want to buy a water filter and which one to choose.
 However, it helps if you considered where you plan to install it and determine the size needed.

-- Small Water Filters – they take up little space and comprise of electronic, activated carbon, reverse osmosis, and ion exchange filters.
+- Small Water Filters take up little space and comprise electronic, activated carbon, reverse osmosis, and ion exchange filters.

-- Medium Water Filters – these take up some storage space and available in some ion-exchange filters, distillation, ozone, and reverse osmosis systems.
+- Medium Water Filters take up some storage space and are available in some ion-exchange filters, distillation, ozone, and reverse osmosis systems.

 - Large Water Filters – the filtration system takes up much space and may need installing in the basement or shed.
 These types of systems fall in the whole-house water softeners, multi-layer filters, and deionization category.

 Depending on what is in your water determines the best water filter to use.
 With the mentioned filtration systems above, you can find the pros and cons of choosing the best one suitable for your home.